 Unlike most coffee-growing countries, the coffee plant originated here, not introduced through settlement.
-Instead, growing, processing, and drinking coffee is part of the everyday way of life and has been for centuries.
+Instead, growing, processing, and drinking coffee is part of everyday life and has been for centuries.

 There is 99% more genetic material in Ethiopia’s coffee alone than in the entire rest of the world; the result is a coffee lover’s dream.
-There are no coffees that are spoken of with the reverence or romance that Ethiopian coffees are.
+No coffees are spoken of with the reverence or romance that Ethiopian coffees are.

 Coffee is still commonly enjoyed as part of a ceremonial preparation, a gathering of family and friends.
 The senior-most woman of the household will roast the coffee in a pan and grind it fresh before brewing.
 The process takes about an hour from start to finish and is considered a regular show of hospitality.

 Honour this tradition and invite your friends and family to enjoy a cup of Ethiopian coffee today.

 In this video, Joey takes a modern approach to this age-old tradition by cold brewing SJCB's newest single-origin Ethiopian coffee and sharing it with her co-workers.

 After some trial and error, Joey came up with this fantastic recipe:

 100g of coffee, 700ml of filtered water (1:7 ratio)